-Our country is looking at the impact of whiteness and racism in our country.
-If you are white, you may wondering, "What can I do?"
+Many individuals are finally looking at the impact of whiteness and racism in the United States.
+If you are white, you may be wondering, "What can I do?"
 The most important thing you can do is to educate yourself and understand your own role.
 As a white woman, here are a few resources I have found helpful:

 Scene on Radio's Podcast: https://www.sceneonradio.org/seeing-white/